-Ann Sarnoff, 51, has served as a member of the Board of Directors since December 2012.
-Ms. Sarnoff currently serves as the Chief Operating Officer of BBC Worldwide America, a broadcasting company that delivers high-quality, innovative and intelligent programming.
-Ms. Sarnoff is responsible for the company's North American businesses and has held this role since 2010.
+Ann Sarnoff, 53, has served as a member of the Board of Directors since December 2012.
+Ms. Sarnoff currently serves as the Chief Operating Officer of BBC Worldwide North America, a broadcasting company that delivers high-quality, innovative and intelligent programming, and operates other businesses in North America including Television and Digital Program Sales, BBC.com, Home Entertainment, Licensing and Live Events.
+Ms. Sarnoff is responsible for the company's North American businesses, and has held that role since 2010.
+She also sits on the board and operating committee of BBC America, a newly-formed joint venture with AMC Networks.
 From 2006 until joining the BBC in 2010, Ms. Sarnoff was President of Dow Jones Ventures and Senior Vice President of Strategy for Dow Jones & Company, Inc. Previously, Ms. Sarnoff served for two years as Chief Operating Officer of the Women's National Basketball Association and spent ten years at Viacom Inc. where she ultimately became Chief Operating Officer for VH1 and Country Music Television.
-Ms. Sarnoff is currently a member of the executive advisory board of the McDonough School of Business at Georgetown and is a member of the boards of Women's Forum of New York and the Harvard Business School Women's School.
-She was named one of the Most Powerful Women in Cable in 2011 and 2012 by CableFAX Magazine.
+Ms. Sarnoff served, Ms. Sarnoff earned a Bachelor of Science degree from Georgetown on University and a Masters in Business School Women's Association of New York.
+Ms. Sarnoff earned a Bachelor of Science degree from Georgetown University and a Masters in Business Administration from Harvard Business School.
+For the past few years, she was named one of the Most Powerful Women in Cable by CableFAX Magazine.

 Ms. Sarnoff's expertise in developing and growing businesses and brands, in addition to her proven success as a highly accomplished leader, make her a valuable addition to our Board.
-With over 20 years of extensive business experience in television and digital media and entertainment, Ms. Sarnoff is able to provide valuable insight to management and the Board.
+With over 20 years of extensive business experience in television, digital media and entertainment, Ms. Sarnoff is able to provide valuable insight to management and the Board.

-Courtnee Ulrich, 38, is Vice President of Investor Relations for Liberty Interactive Corporation, Liberty Media Corporation and Starz having joined Liberty Media in 2008.
-Prior to joining Liberty Media, Ms. Ulrich held executive level positions at Level 3 and New Global Telecom, or NGT, where she served as Chief Financial Officer.
+Courtnee Ulrich, 40, has served as a member of the Board of Directors since May 2013.
+Ms. Ulrich is Vice President of Investor Relations for Liberty Interactive Corporation ("Liberty"), Liberty Media Corporation, Liberty Trip Advisor Holdings, Inc. and Liberty Broadband Corporation having joined Liberty in 2008.
+Prior to joining Liberty, Ms. Ulrich held executive level positions at Level 3 and New Global Telecom, or NGT, where she served as Chief Financial Officer.
 Prior to NGT, Ms. Ulrich received extensive transaction experience in mergers and acquisitions and the financial markets at FirstWorld Communications and at J.P.
 Morgan.
-Ms. Ulrich currently serves on the boards of directors for Planned Parenthood of the Rocky Mountains and the Planned Parenthood of the Rocky Mountains Action Fund.
+Ms. Ulrich currently serves on the board of advisors of ACE Scholarships and oversees the LibertyGives Foundation.
 Ms. Ulrich was nominated as a director of HSNi by Liberty Interactive Corporation.
 See "Certain Relationships and Related Person Transactions-Relationship Between HSNi and Liberty."

-Ms. Ulrich's broad based experience in a number of industries including electronic retailing, technology, direct-to-consumer markets, telecommunications and media as well deep expertise in investor and public relations will be an asset to the Board and management as we continue to focus on utilizing technology, social networks and mobility to redefine shopping.
+Ms. Ulrich's broad based experience in a number of industries including electronic retailing, technology, direct-to-consumer markets, telecommunications and media as well deep expertise in investor and public relations makes her an asset to the Board and management as we continue to focus on utilizing technology, social networks and mobility to redefine shopping.